Advanced printmaking: practice and discourse

 What will we cover?

 The programme also includes sessions that focus upon building networks within the wider printmaking community, professional practice and strategies for sustaining your practice as you go forward.
-This course concerns contemporary printmaking practice and critical debate.
+This course concerns contemporary practice and debate.
 As such you can expect to be stimulated and challenged by the projects offered, and by joining a dynamic group of artist printmakers.

 What will I achieve?